BohdanBusko/awesome_tooltip/README.md

 $ echo '<h1>This is your tooltip with static template</h1>' > template.html.erb
 ```

-6. Add this on your page
+6. Add code below on your page
 ```html
 <div class="awesome_tooltip" data-template="template">Element with tooltip</div>
 ```